Updated July 24

 “I don’t feel comfortable voting this today without having time to study and discuss it,” Michelson said.

-The commission will hold a special meeting on Tuesday, July 24, at 5 pm to consider its $6.6 million budget and to decide whether to charge more per gallon for wastewater flow.
+The commission will hold a special meeting on Tuesday, July 24, at 5 pm to consider its $6.6 million budget and to decide how much to charge per gallon for wastewater flow.

 Commissioners approved a consulting contract with Geoff Wheeler, who will receive $75 per hour, but not before they set some limits on how he’ll be used.
 Wheeler’s time will be limited to 100 hours per year, and any request to use his services will have to be reviewed by either the chairman or vice chairman of the airport commission.